 Uterine cancer is the most common gynecologic cancer in the US.
 The American Cancer Society estimates that more than 65,000 women are diagnosed each year.
 Because most uterine cancer is detected early, most women survive the disease.

 There are two main types of uterine cancer.

 Most uterine cancer starts in the inner lining of your uterus, called the endometrium.
 Endometrioid adenocarcinomas are the most common subtype.
 Uterine papillary serous carcinomas and clear cell sarcomas are less common and more aggressive than endometrioid carcinomas.

-About 5% of uterine cancer starts in the muscle wall of your uterus.
+About 5% of uterine cancer start in the muscle wall of the uterus.
 These are called uterine sarcomas.
 Common types of uterine sarcomas are leiomyosarcoma, adenosarcoma, endometrial stromal sarcoma, and undifferentiated sarcomas.
 Their behavior and treatment can differ from each other, based on their usual pattern of spread and risk of recurrence.